Browse Topic: Fuselages

 Between the 1920s and 1930s, aluminum started replacing wood as the primary material in aircraft construction and soon became the backbone of modern aviation.
 Its popularity stemmed from a combination of properties, high strength-to-weight ratio, corrosion resistance, and ease of forming that made it ideal for demanding aerospace applications.
 Throughout much of the 20th century, high-strength aluminum alloys dominated aircraft design, accounting for 70-80 percent of commercial airframes and more than half of many military aircraft.
 Even after the introduction of fiber-polymer composites in the early 2000s, aluminum has remained a critical material because it continues to offer the strength, lightness, and versatility needed for modern aviation.
 Industry forecasts predict that commercial air travel will double in the next 25 years, which means more pollution will be released into the atmosphere.
 One way to help reduce these emissions is by building airplane fuselages and wings with

-ABSTRACT The influence of ground, wall, and corner boundaries on multirotor vehicle performance was investigated through a series of controlled flight tests.
+The influence of ground, wall, and corner boundaries on multirotor vehicle performance was investigated through a series of controlled flight tests.
 Changes in rotor inflow profiles were represented by near-field rotor pressure measurements captured by a custom Kiel probe wake rake.
 Ground effect was characterized by reduced thrust and power requirements, primarily driven by the vehicle fuselage, which induced regions of reduced pressure and increased flow unsteadiness around the airframe.
 Operating near a wall boundary was found to restrict airflow into the portion of the rotor disk closest to the wall, leading to increased power requirements to maintain hover and a consequent reduction in performance.
 While vehicle orientation had minimal impact on overall rotor performance, it did influence local rotor inflow behavior near the wall, depending on the relative position of the interaction region formed with adjacent rotors.
-As the vehicle descends from the isolated wall effect
+As the vehicle descends from the isolated wall effect into

-ABSTRACT Mid-fidelity computational techniques have long been sought after in the engineering community to expedite the generation of high-quality engineering data.
+Mid-fidelity computational techniques have long been sought after in the engineering community to expedite the generation of high-quality engineering data.
 As digital engineering gains prominence, the demand for faster computational methods continues to grow.
 Within the rotorcraft community, actuator line and immersed boundary methods play a crucial role as mid-fidelity tools for modeling full helicopters.
 This study investigates the efficacy of mid-fidelity immersed boundary and actuator line methods using the HPCMP CREATETM-AV Helios ROAM model in predicting the fuselage download of the ROBIN wind tunnel model.
 Predictions from these methods are compared against both high-fidelity computations and available wind tunnel data.
 The study also examines the impact of combining mid-fidelity and high-fidelity elements on the results and the time required for solution.
-The findings indicate that employing mid-fidelity rotor and fuselage models yields sufficiently accurate trends in
+The findings indicate that employing mid-fidelity rotor and fuselage models yields sufficiently accurate trends in fuselage

-ABSTRACT The AW609 tiltrotor features a unique high-mounted wing with rotatable nacelles positioned at the wing tips, it is capable of operating both in airplane and vertical flight mode.
+The AW609 tiltrotor features a unique high-mounted wing with rotatable nacelles positioned at the wing tips, it is capable of operating both in airplane and vertical flight mode.
 To achieve suited protection of the occupants during emergency landing, the wing - which is particularly stiff in order to sustain the heavy weights at the tips, where rotors, engines and transmissions are positioned - implements a controlled failure mechanism at root, so that during emergency landings it breaks and unloads the fuselage of the weight of wingbox and nacelles, thus avoiding catastrophic collapse.
 As the effectiveness of such mechanism was never demonstrated under impact conditions, certification agencies requested an empirical validation through experimental testing.
 The test was carried out July 2022 at Polytechnic of Milan, Italy; the present work details the Test activity, from its preliminary phases to the Test Day, to the analyses of its outcomes.

-ABSTRACT This study explores the best vibration reduction using a multicyclic controller through an individual blade control (IBC) actuation scheme for a lift-offset coaxial helicopter in high-speed flight.
+This study explores the best vibration reduction using a multicyclic controller through an individual blade control (IBC) actuation scheme for a lift-offset coaxial helicopter in high-speed flight.
 The rotorcraft dynamics model consists of coaxial, three-bladed counter-rotating rotors and a finite element fuselage stick model constructed based on the measured data of the XH-59A helicopter.
 The two-way coupled rotor-body vibration analysis results exhibit excellent correlations with the test data for rotor hub loads and airframe vibrations.
 The best actuation scenarios are sought for the minimum vibration of the vehicle using either open- or closed-loop control scheme.
 It is shown that the IBC actuation effectively reduces the vibrations at both locations of the rotorcraft.
 The co-reduction of 3P (per rotor revolution) and 6P vibration of the rotorcraft is achieved using the multicyclic control with offline system identification.
-A multicyclic harmonic IBC actuation enables to
+A multicyclic harmonic IBC actuation enables to suppress

 Magnesium alloy, known for its high strength and lightweight properties, finds widespread utilization in various technical applications.
 Aerospace applications, such as fuselages and steering columns, are well-suited for their utilization.
 These materials are frequently employed in automotive components, such as steering wheels and fuel tank lids, due to their notable corrosion resistance.
 The performance of magnesium alloy components remains unimproved by normal manufacturing methods due to the inherent characteristics of the material.
 This work introduces a contemporary approach to fabricating complex geometries through the utilization of Wire-Electro Discharge Machining (WEDM).
 The material utilized in this study was magnesium alloy.
 The investigation also considered the input parameters associated with the Wire Electrical Discharge Machining (WEDM) process, specifically the pulse duration and peak current.
 The findings of the study encompassed the material removal rate and surface